goldfarb/BCL_Archive/README.md

 ### User Interface

-The CSU page

-There are two hidden `<textarea>` elements used for file manipulation.

-contrast each interface element along with corresponding script function

-### Javascript Functions

-### PHP Functions
+The UI comprises two functions, the uploading and downloading of the control spreadsheet.
+If an administrator wants to make changes to any given metadata, they may, as such, download a current copy of the control sheet, make changes using a program such as Numbers or Excel and re-upload the updated sheet through the page interface.

+Under the hood, the interface works by unpacking the uploaded file contents into a hidden input form with id=`hidden_tsv_input`, submitting the quantities through HTTP POST, updating the database through PHP, and then returning the updated quantities into a hidden div with id=`hidden_tsv_output`, from which a file may be synthesized with Javascript; these functions are explained in greater depth within the comments.

-### Simple Searchable Viewer
+## Simple Searchable Viewer
+The ultimate benchmark in the back-end development was the assembly of an basic user-interface by which documents could be searched under numerous filters and viewed.
+As more work on the front-end is definitively needed, this section will attempt to go into as much detail as possible in order to facilitate continuation by a front-end developer coming in at this juncture.

-The conclusive benchmark in the back-end development the production of an outward-facing interface by which documents could be searched, filtered and accessed.
-Developing a multi-criteria search function was straightforward enough and could be done be wrapping SQL, a language designed for that exact purpose.
-Filtering the results supplied, however, would be significantly more challenging.
-The solution would be to use a "hidden ledger", that is, an invisible `div` element intended to hold ordinal codices that Javascript could reference in reordering search results on-screen.
+Developing a single-query search function was straightforward enough and was accomplished by wrapping SQL, a language designed for that exact purpose, in PHP functions.
+Filtering the supplied results on the client-side, however, would be significantly more challenging.
+The solution was to create a "hidden ledger", that is, an invisible `div` element, where various order mappings could be stored and referenced by Javascript.

 ### php query switch
 case switch
 which search field is used depends on radio button selected

 ### Page UI
+- UI elements may and search result "bubbles" are rendered to the document.
+* Session parameters, such as number of results and target field, are written into the UI.

 #### Results Parser (onLoad)
-Before any After the page is rendered, the `<body onload>` function will be called.
-This function, `parseResults()` will read session parameters from the UI as well as the search results from the DOM and perform a number of essential tasks:
+Once PHP has finished supplying the search results and all HTML has been fully rendered to the page, the function, `parseResults()`, will be triggered by the `body onload` event.
+This function will read "session parameters" from the UI as well as the search results from the DOM in order to perform a number of tasks:

-- UI elements and search result "bubbles" are rendered to the document.
-	* During this process, session parameters are evaluated to enable/disable actions
-	* eg. Authors
-- Upon completion of this process, parseResults() is called from the `onload` trigger
 * reads session parameters and results from DOM.
-	* computes order mappings for filter criteria and appends them to hidden `div`.
+* computes order mappings for filter buttons and appends them to "hidden ledger".
-	* if the the session parameters indicate first load, default rendering is applied.
+* Session parameters are evaluated to enable/disable actions (see toggle buttons)
+	* eg. Relevance is disabled by default, since there is no search term on the first page load.
+* Default is rendering all documents in order of the [BCL index](http://bclarchive.net/fichedir/fiche0_WilsonK_DayDJohn_AuthorIndex1957-1976.pdf)

-#### Toggles
+#### Toggle Buttons
+The user may select various sorting parameters including:
+	* Relevance (number of hits per article)
+	* Title, alphabetically
+	* Author, alphabetically
+	* Fiche (default)
+	* Reverse (reverses the apparent order of current results)

+Whenever a user presses a button, the applyCritFilter() function is applied, which reconstructs the result `div`s according to the order mappings read from the "hidden ledger".

 ### Other

-# Helpful Tips/ Next Steps
+# Continued Development

+ how to query page lengths

 This final section will present some helpful tips and tricks for upcoming steps in the archive's development.

- how to query page lengths

-more search criteria eg first names ...
+*  more search criteria/ detail eg first names ...
+* make names links

-more session parameter actions eg author query relevance
+* more session parameter actions eg author query relevance

 <!--
 ### Collation and OCR - Yelena w Sofia, Sara
 The first step was the collation of a burgeoning repository of scanned TIFF images into organized PDF documents corresponding to all publications and their Fiche locations.